 - Party focus – the large, full-ship takeovers like Atlantis, VACAYA and Le Demence tend to be very party-focused and many guests go on these cruises just for the party atmosphere.
 They might not even get off the ship at the ports.
 Le Demence is the most intense with its parties, with Atlantis as a close second.
 Both are circuit party style, while VACAYA is more diverse and pop themed, with top 40 music.

 - Destination – decide if you are going on a gay cruise for the ports of call, for the gay cruise experience in general, or both.
 Some people might prioritize the destination over the parties so be sure to check out the route and places you’ll visit to help you decide.
+Large ships like Atlantis and VACAYA tend to go to more touristic ports while companies like Source Journeys, Brand g or Out Adventures focus on smaller, more intimate ports which can only be visited by small ships.

 - Budget – the price of the trip is an obvious factor.
 You’ll need to add the price of flights or transportation into your budget so the location of the departing and arrival port should be part of your planning process.
 The entry-level price to gay cruise typically starts around $800 per person for a week-long trip.